kippesikgithub/esp_speaker/README.md

-# esp_speaker
+# Wifi ESP based speaker
-Speaker converted to WIFI speaker using ESP chip and ESPHome
+Speaker converted to WIFI speaker using ESP chip and ESPHome, can be used as a Media Player in HA

 ## Needed Parts
 - ESP32 Chip